 Why Cork Bark Is Perfect for Habitats and Air Plant Displays

 Harvested from the outer bark of cork oak trees, cork bark is lightweight, durable, and naturally resistant to rot.
 These qualities make it an ideal material for humid environments where other woods may eventually break down.
+To learn more about the sustainable process behind this unique material, explore our informational blog on harvesting cork bark.

 Preparing Cork Bark for Live Animal Enclosures